nit-kat/nit-kat/README.md

 ## Hi there 👋
+## Upskilling myself to delve into the world of Data Science

+A Java developer from past experience want to transition to Data Science.
+I am learning Python, Pandas, Data Visualization, SQL, Excel, Power BI.

+I am currently learning to create Dashboards.

+Feel free to connect with me!

 <!--
 **nit-kat/nit-kat** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.